thomd/notebook/README.md

 **Notebook** is a simple **wiki-like** application to manage my personal notes (mainly it-development and science stuff) as **markdown files** and store them in a private **git repository**.

-**Notebook** has a reduced and simple user interface for ease of use and was created with the intention of running it locally.
+**Notebook** has a reduced and simple user interface for ease of use. **Notebook** was created with the intention of **running it locally**.
 This avoids hosting costs and the need of security features like user authentication.

 **Notebook** is implemented as a [React](https://react.dev) frontend for rendering and editing the markdown pages.
-Below is a **Python** backend served by Nginx which provides a REST API via [FastAPI](https://fastapi.tiangolo.com) to read/write pages and commit/push to Github.
+Pages are managed with a **Python** backend service which provides a REST API via [FastAPI](https://fastapi.tiangolo.com) to read/write pages and commit/push pages to Github.
 All pages are indexed and searchable via an [ElasticSearch](https://www.elastic.co) service.

-Pages are stored in a local and remote Github git repository ("_git as database_") which allows to also read and edit them within Github.
+Markdown files are stored in a flat git repository ("_git as database_") which allows to also read and edit them within Github.

 Special features are:

 * Isolated editing of page headline sections (similar to Wikipedia) for ease of editing.
-* Extended markdown syntax to fit my personal needs: text highligting, tables, margin notes, LaTeX, internal page links (see [notebook-example-pages](https://github.com/thomd/notebook-rexample-pages)).
+* Extended markdown syntax to fit my personal needs: text highligting, tables, margin notes, LaTeX or internal page links.
-* Simple categorisation of pages on an overview page (stored as page frontmatter).
+* Simple categorisation of pages on an overview page.
 * Page navigation reflecting the headline hierarchy.
-* Search within all pages.
+* Search of all pages.

 **Notebook** renders markdown pages leveraging the superb [remark](https://github.com/remarkjs) and [rehype](https://github.com/rehypejs) ecosystem.